iosonoclaudii/Orizon2/README.md

 - `PUT /api/trips/{id}`: Update information about an existing trip.
 - `DELETE /api/trips/{id}`: Delete an existing trip.

+  ### Many-to-Many Relationship with Country_trip
+- `GET /api/countries/{country_id}/trips`: Display all trips associated with a specific country.
+- `GET /api/trips/{trip_id}/countries`: Display all countries associated with a specific trip.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss the proposed changes.